sukiakiumo/fmnmn/README.md

 #DISCUSSION
+## Accuracy is better in general.
+Why is this?

 ##Related to Dropout?
 It seems that this might be a contributing factor to 'dropout' techniques that are used to prevent neurons from 'over representing' a given examples.